JamesSkemp/words/content/post/odin-sphere-character-data-file.md

 +++
-title = "Odin Sphere: Character data file" summary = "Similar to what I've been trying to do, I've begun work on a base data file for Odin Sphere." draft = false comments = true date = "2010-07-30T08:00:00-05:00"
+title = "Odin Sphere: Character data file" description = "Similar to what I've been trying to do, I've begun work on a base data file for Odin Sphere." draft = false comments = true date = "2010-07-30T08:00:00-05:00"